 To know India and her people, one has to know the monsoons- Khushwant Singh

-As long as the incessant rains do not create a havoc, like in Kerala this year, everyone awaits monsoons in India.
+As long as the incessant rains do not create havoc, like in Kerala this year, everyone awaits monsoons in India.
 We love the rains for many reasons.
-After the scorching summer season, they drench the Mother Earth to give a respite to the whole country.
+After the scorching summer season, they drench Mother Earth to give a respite to the whole country.
 The rivers and the lakes enjoy the overflow and the whole atmosphere gets romanticized.
 I am sure we have all had our sweet and sour memories of being caught by surprise or voluntarily stepping out to grab that chance to dance in the first rains.
-While, I am writing this post from the state of Maharastra, which is one of the best places to enjoy monsoons, I must talk about my monsoon getaway at Aahana, the corbett wilderness resort in Corbett, Ramnagar.
+While, I am writing this post from the state of Maharastra, which is one of the best places to enjoy monsoons, I must talk about my monsoon getaway at Aahana, the Corbett wilderness resort in Corbett, Ramnagar.
 Before coming to Mumbai, I visited the place a fortnight ago and the experience turned out to be a beautiful break from the humidity of the capital, New Delhi.

 HOW DID YOU TRAVEL TO RAMNAGAR?

 ONWARD JOURNEY – DELHI TO RAMNAGAR – 15035 / UTR SAMPRK K EX